Family Behind OxyContin Attests to Its Role in Opioid Crisis

 Both Sacklers said that they and others in their family regard addiction as a disease — something that was not always the case, according to emails that have been surfaced in investigations over the years.

-Rep. Raja Krishnamoorthi, an Illinois Democrat chastised Landau for seeking a $3 million bonus.
+Rep. Raja Krishnamoorthi, D-Ill., chastised Landau for seeking a $3 million bonus.
 Krishnamoorthi said that money should go to people who were hurt by OxyContin instead.
 “Shame on you, Dr. Landau,” he said.

-Rep. Carol Miller, a Republican whose West Virginia district has been devastated by addictions and overdoses implored David Sackler, who said he’d vacationed in Appalachia, to visit communities the drugs have harmed.
+Rep. Carol Miller, a Republican whose West Virginia district has been devastated by addictions and overdoses implored David Sackler, who said he had vacationed in Appalachia, to visit communities the drugs have harmed.

-Rep. Peter Welch, a Vermont Democrat, compared the Sacklers to drug lord Joaquin “El Chapo” Guzman, and asked Kathe Sackler why the Sacklers should not be made to repay all the money they made from OxyContin.
-She said that would be up to a legal proceeding, not her.
+Rep. Peter Welch, D-Vt., compared the Sacklers to drug lord Joaquin “El Chapo” Guzman, and asked Kathe Sackler why the Sacklers should not be made to repay all the money they made from OxyContin.
+She said that would be up to a legal proceeding.

 Committee members were unmoved by the Sacklers' explainations.

-“Watching you testify makes my blood boil,” said Rep. Jim Cooper, a Tennessee Democrat.
+“Watching you testify makes my blood boil,” said Rep. Jim Cooper, D-Tenn.
 “I’m not sure that I’m aware of any family in America that’s more evil than yours.”

 Follow Mulvihill at http://www.twitter.com/geoffmulvihill

-Note: This story has been corrected to use the pronoun ‘he’ when quoting Rep. Kelly Armstrong, R-N.D.